-James Wilson, a graduate of UWinnipeg, is also the Acting Deputy Minister of Indigenous and Northern Relations and is Chair of the Public Schools Finance Board and CEO of the Healthy Child Manitoba Office.
+Faculty of Business and Economics, a graduate of UWinnipeg, is also the Acting Deputy Minister of Indigenous and Northern Relations and is Chair of the Public Schools Finance Board and CEO of the Healthy Child Manitoba Office.
 He previously served as Treaty Commissioner of the Treaty Relations Commission of Manitoba and as Deputy Minister of Manitoba Growth, Enterprise and Trade — a position that is primarily responsible for implementing the Government of Manitoba’s ten point economic plan and ensuring results in economic development policy and program decisions.

 Students enrolled in the UWinnipeg course are also learning about the role the federal government policies have played and discussing how land, labour and capital can stimulate economic development on and off reserves.
 The course runs from January 4 to April 21, 2018.